 - Pasta for serving – fettucine, tagliatelle, pappardelle

-It takes time to make this sauce but every step is really easy.
-Just follow the step by step below and you cannot fail.
+It takes a little time to make this sauce but every step is really easy and worth it for this rich meaty sauce!
+Just follow the step-by-step below and you cannot fail.

 Traditional Bolognese Sauce is better when you build the sauce in this order: